X-LANCE/Mobile-Env/README.md

 Before loading the Mobile-Env environment, you will need to set up an [Android Emulator](https://developer.android.com/about) device.
 Then you can load the environment with some existing task definitions and start your experiments.
-A detailed guideline is provided in [Evaluating and Traning Agents on Mobile-Env](docs/env-usage-en.md).
+A detailed guidance is provided in [Evaluating and Traning Agents on Mobile-Env](docs/env-usage-en.md).
 Several examples with a random agent or a human agent is also provided under `examples`.